OpenBB-finance/OpenBB/openbb_platform/extensions/charting/README.md

 # OpenBB Charting extension

-This extension provides a charting library for OpenBB SDK.
+This extension provides a charting library for OpenBB Platform.

 The library includes:

 - a charting infrastructure based on Plotly
 - a set of charting components
-- prebuilt charts for a set of commands that are built-in OpenBB SDK extensions
+- prebuilt charts for a set of commands that are built-in OpenBB extensions

 ## Installation